AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again resets the duration. | 5 Flame-Chasers deal 15% more Total DMG. | 10
+For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
-For every 60 SP restored, Total DMG received by enemies on the field increases by 10%.
-2 stacks max.
-Duration: 15s.
-Triggering it again resets the duration. | 15
+When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 Valkyries who use chakrams, 2-handers, blades and fists deal 20% more Total DMG. | 15

 !!! note
     Effective for 6.2.